 Phishing attacks are constantly evolving and anyone could end up taking the bait.
 While we may not be able to know exactly what the future of phishing may bring, we can learn to switch on our phishing scam radars by understanding some of the common methods used in the past.

-To help with that, we identified eight common phishing attack schemes to be aware of.
+To help with that, we identified six common phishing attack schemes to be aware of.

 1. The malicious Microsoft Office file

 How does it work?
 An unknown person or organization sends you a Microsoft Office Word or Excel file and tells you to look at it and update information.
 To do that, you are tricked into enabling editing or macros.
 But when you do, malware, ransomware or Trojan software infects your computer.

 How can this be avoided?
 Do not enable editing or macros in documents from unknown senders.
 Additionally, update your Microsoft Office software and stop using older versions like Office 2003 and 2007.

 How does it work?
 This is a scam targeting businesses.
 These businesses will receive a message from a supposedly very upset customer who attaches a fake invoice.
 Unsuspecting employees hoping to rectify the situation will often rush to open the invoice file, unleashing malware into the company system.
 Dave Bourgeois, CEO of My IT, says this scam can take on extra layer of believability.

 “To make things worse, the scammer often sends follow-up emails demanding a response and is seemingly more upset that you have not responded yet,” Bourgeois says.

 How can this be avoided?
 Before clicking the attachment, check customer records to determine if the sender is a customer.
 If suspicious, ask the sender to explain the problem without opening the invoice.